MichaelMoroz/TensorFrost/README.md

 When debugging from RenderDoc (or any other OpenGL debugger), these functions will create a region in the RenderDoc capture, which can be useful for profiling and seeing what parts of the program are slow.
 The placement of these functions might not reflect their position in the code, as the code is heavily optimized and fused, so if you placed a region in the middle of a generated kernel, it will be placed at the beginning or end of the kernel.
 Placing them in a scoped operation might make the compilation fail or unfuse kernels, so be careful with that.

+To debug the generated code you can either look at the generated code in the Temp folder with `tf.cpu` backend enabled if you need kernel code.
+If you want to debug the GPU kernel code, you can use RenderDoc.

+> [!TIP]
+> You can print out tensors at compilation time in the main function by just doing `print(tensor)`.
+This will output its debug information, its shape, its data type, what operation it is, shape (inverted), its arguments, etc.

 ### Usage tips